dany25/StopSignsProject/README.md

 ![Alt text](plots/on_real_image.png?raw=true "Influence of the number of Nearest Neighbors")

-This shows that our model overfit to some clean data and cannot be used as it is on not pre-processed images.
+This shows that our model overfit to some clean data and cannot be used as it is, on not pre-processed images.
 As the next steps considered, one option could be to detect the stop sign and perform image processing or segementation algorithm to remove the background.
 And then apply our model to predict the heading.